web-auth/doc/the-webauthn-server/the-symfony-way/firewall.md

 This handler is called when a client sends a valid POST request to the `options_path` during the authentication process.
 The default Request Options Handler is `Webauthn\Bundle\Security\Handler\DefaultRequestOptionsHandler`.
 It returns a JSON Response with the Public Key Credential Request Options objects in its body.

-Your custom handler have to implement the interface `Webauthn\Bundle\Security\Handler\RequestOptionsHandler` and be declared as a service.
+Your custom handler has to implement the interface `Webauthn\Bundle\Security\Handler\RequestOptionsHandler` and be declared as a service.

 When done, you can set your new service in the firewall configuration: